School Name

 • Calls or messages home

-Where an individual needs persistent adult support to regulate behaviour, alternatives will be put in place, e.g. star chart, jigsaw chart.
+Where an individual persistently needs adult support to regulate behaviour, alternatives will be put in place, e.g. star chart, jigsaw chart.
 These alternatives will be personalised to have the best impact for the individual pupil.

 When a learner is unable to self-regulate to the extent that they put themselves and others in danger, a risk assessment plan will be created with the input of staff, pupil and families.
 As part of our risk management we will attempt to reduce risk by managing: